The Missing Cross to Purity

 and it will stand when all the worships of old Adam are gone,

-and when the Jews', and Turks', and Christians' worships, that be not in the truth, are gone;
+and when the Jews', and Turks', and christians' worships, who are not in the truth,

 for this is a standing and perfect worship; the spirit of God is perfect.